 Pittsburgh isn’t the only place located on a river that’s burnishing its image.
 We’ve all heard the accolades that keep coming in for Pittsburgh, but just down the Ohio River from Pittsburgh is Beaver County.
-And this county is booming and is poised to become an even bigger player in region.
+And this county is booming and is poised to become an even bigger player in the region.
 From literary festivals to recreation to a resurgent economy, this neighboring county to the west is making a name for itself, establishing it as a wonderful place to live, work, and play.
 Below are just some of the things that Beaver County has got going for it.

 Beaver County BookFest